Many community members harbour a willingness to get more involved in the lives of those around them - it just needs to be encouraged

 On October 6th iMPOWER and Penna will host an event exploring the recruitment and retention of adults’ and children’s social workers.
 The BT Conference Centre by St Paul’s will see us grapple with the difficulties services are facing in this crucial area.
 For every comfort of a venue, there must be some headache inducing problem solving.
 The day will provide both.
-There are still places, do join us.

 The day will feature policy makers and commentators, consultants and colleagues from Penna.
 It will give a platform to leading Directors representing ADCS and ADASS, whose members lead services through troubled (some might say stormy) waters.
 Demands constantly morph in ways professional training may not keep up with, or even recognise, until the moment arrives.
 The media, politicians, and the public including some service users, struggle to understand the complexity of what is needed, at what levels, by whom and when.
 Pressure to perform and to conform (not least to inspection expectations that may not reflect reality) assail those trying to do this job with the most vulnerable in society.